 Hello again, I’m Jim Glover, That Branding Guy, for Once a Day Marketing, where business takes shape.

-I want to thank you for tuning in today.
-If you can, stop by tomorrow for Strategic Tuesday.
+So please, if you can, join us tomorrow Action Wednesday.
 I’m Jim Glover, That Branding Guy, for Once a Day Marketing and we will see you next time.

 James Glover: (505) 501-1330 or firstname.lastname@example.org